Skip to main content

 Adriana De Paz

-Adriana De Paz (she/her) is a third-year, first-generation Human Biology major at Revelle College.
+Adriana De Paz (she/her) is a fourth-year, first-generation Human Biology major at Revelle College.
 Adriana has pushed herself to pursue the most rigorous curriculum and excel at the highest levels.
 She learned through her rigorous years of high school that facing challenges is a passion.
 It allows her to become the best she can be.
 This has helped her discover that there is never a dull moment in medicine; it requires critical thinking, problem solving, and there is always something new to learn on the job.
 Adriana solidified her decision by completing a plethora of hours of community service.
 In addition, taking her first Chemistry course opened her eyes to the beauty of science.
 Adriana has put significant thought into her educational goals, as well as her strategies to achieve them.
 Her short-term goal is to pursue a Bachelor of Science degree in Human Biology and then attend Medical school and obtain a Doctorate Degree in medicine and pass the United States Medical Licensing Examination.
 To achieve her educational and career goals, she will rely on the persistence and resourcefulness she has inherited from her rigorous years of high school.
 As a first-generation student, Adriana will use her background to become the first in her family to become a Family Medicine doctor.

 • Sophia Echeverria